danielthompson/riddler/2018-06-08/README.md

 ![Message](step12.png)

-Now we can use process of elimination to fill out the rest of the puzzle:
+Now we can use Sudoku-like deduction on our grid to fill out the rest of the puzzle:

 - R = 7, since that's the only possible value left for R